luapower/website/www/md/faq.md

 The files in the repos are [laid out][get-involved] such that when cloned overlaid like that, the result is a self-contained, runnable luajit installation.
-Binaries for all platforms are included directly into the master branch, and a luajit wrapper script selects the right luajit executable for your platform at runtime, and sets up the environment so that modules and other dependencies are looked for in the luapower directory first.
+Binaries for all platforms are included directly into the repo's master branch, and `luajit` is a shell script which selects the right luajit executable for your platform at runtime, and sets up the environment so that modules and other dependencies are looked for in the luapower directory first, effectively isolating the installation from other libraries that might be present in the host system.

-This means that the development tree _is_ the deployment tree, and it's the same tree for all platforms.
-Modules don't need to be "installed" out of version control in order to create a proper runtime.
-You can code directly on your deployments, and you can push/pull changes between deployments just like you do with your own apps.

 ## How do I install it?